jzerbe/jzerbe.github.com/_posts/2026-01-06-building-in-colorado-mountains.md

 drone operator for an aerial survey to figure out where to site the structures.
 Everything from the red pickup truck to the flat bit on the right side of the image was in play:
 <img src="/assets/posts/Echo_Ln_July_2022.jpg" alt="drawing" class="image fit" />
-Fortunately, my neighbor cleaned up their property since this photo.

 ## Finding the House
 Over the summer and fall of 2021 I went through the